EnChung913/DBMS_FinalProj/docs/diary.md

 http://localhost:3000/api/common/set-admin/b12508025
 ```

-There's am issue in the schema that I forget to record the department_id or company_id in the user table.
+There's an issue in the schema that I forget to record the department_id or company_id in the user table.
 So that admin can't know which department or company he is managing.
 I need to modify the schema again, perhaps tomorrow.
 The schema should be modified and the generate code should be updated.

+[2025-12-2 11:42]
+Ok the schema is fine in this stage.
+Now I'm striving to finish the function that company can filter students by certain conditions.

+To efficiently filter the students, I generate a materialized view named "student_search_mv" to store the searchable fields of student profile.
+This can greatly enhance the performance of filtering students.
+Update the mv: REFRESH MATERIALIZED VIEW student_search_mv;